There's a particular kind of dread that settles over a risk manager when breaking news flashes across their screen at 6 a.m.

 There's a decision-making model used in high-stakes environments — military, emergency response, and increasingly enterprise risk management — called the OODA Loop: Observe, Orient, Decide, Act.

-It's referenced in ISO 31030, the global standard for travel risk management, for good reason.
+It's often referenced along with ISO 31030, the global standard for travel risk management, for good reason.
 Under pressure, it works.

 Applied to travel risk, it looks like this: